 - We arrived at Izmir via cruise ship and took an excursion to the ancient city.
 It is about an hour’s drive from Izmir to Ephesus.
 We found Rick Steves’ Mediterranean Cruise Ports book to be very helpful in deciding what to do at each port.

-- If you are arriving via cruise ship there will be excursion options or save some money with an excursion from Viator (a TripAdvisor company).
+- If you are arriving via cruise ship there will be excursion options or save some money on an excursion from Viator (a TripAdvisor company).
 Many of their tours offer a worry-free shore excursion guarantee, so you know they will get you back to the ship.

 - If you are spending the night in Turkey, consider staying in one of the 78 accommodation options in nearby Selcuk.
 In the morning you can walk or often borrow a bicycle from the hotel to ride to the site.